Drukpa Kunley: Biography

 He was known for his crazy methods of enlightening other beings, mostly women, which earned him the title "The Saint of 5,000 Women".
 Among other things, women would seek his blessing in the form of sexual intercourse.
 His intention was to show that it is possible to be enlightened, impart enlightenment, and still lead a very healthy sex life, and to demonstrate that celibacy was not necessary for being enlightened.
 In addition, he wanted to expand the range of means by which enlightenment could be imparted, while adding new evolutionary prospects to the overarching tradition.
 He is credited with introducing the practice of phallus paintings in Bhutan and placing statues of them on rooftops to drive away evil spirits.
+He is also known for Chimi Lhakhang, the temple of fertility.

 Because of this power to awaken unenlightened beings, Kunley's penis is referred to as the "Thunderbolt of Flaming Wisdom" and he himself is known as the "fertility saint".
 For this reason, women from all around the world visited his monastery to seek his blessing.

-Some of his most famous performances include urinating on sacred thankhas, stripping down naked or offering his testicles to a famous Lama.
-He is one of very few Buddhist teachers to almost always appear in Bhutanese paintings topless.
-It is known that Drukpa Kunley would not bless anyone who came to seek his guidance and help unless they brought a beautiful woman and a bottle of wine.
-His fertility temple, Chimi Lhakhang, is today filled with the weaved portable wine bottles.

-Visitors to Drukpa Kunley's monastery in Bhutan are welcome to enjoy a short trek up a hill.
-The monastery is very modest, only one smallish building, but it contains a wood-and-ivory lingam through which one can obtain blessings from the monk in residence..

-Poems and songs of Drukpa Kunley

-Poem about happiness

-I am happy that I am a free Yogi.

-So I grow more and more into my inner happiness.